-Step 1: Attach the #4 Vise Lever to the sharpener by sliding the square hole on the Vise Lever Block onto the #2 Cam Shaft as shown in Figure 2.
-When attached the lever should be to the right of the Vise Jaw.
-Use the #5 Thumb Screw to fasten the Vise Lever to the Cam Shaft.
+Step 2: Attach the #4 Vise Lever to the sharpener by sliding the square hole on the Vise Lever Block onto the square Cam Shaft, which is located toward the bottom of the #1 Vise, as shown in Figure 2.
+When attached, the lever should be to the right of the #1 Vise.
+Use the #5 Thumb Screw to secure the Vise Lever onto the Sharpener.